jneem/jekyll-now/_posts/tikz/pijul.md

 where.
 There isn't even anything special about the initial configuration (three patches coming out of a single file).
 I could start with an arbitrarily complex history, and there would be an unambiguous way to merge together all of the patches that it contains.
-In this sense, we say that the current state of things is determined by a set of patches; this is in contrast to most existing VCSes, where the order in which patches are merged also matters.
+In this sense, we can say that the current state of a pijul branch is determined by a set of patches; this is in contrast to most existing VCSes, where the order in which patches are merged also matters.

 ## Reordering and antiquing patches